opentoonz/opentoonz_docs/source/painting_animation_levels.rst

     - Smooth, when activated, creates a joined vector with no corners.

-For Toonz raster drawings the Tape tool ( |Toonz71_171| ) automatically joins the open ends detected in the drawing according to the tool settings.
+For Toonz raster drawings the Tape tool (|tape|) automatically joins the open ends detected in the drawing according to the tool settings.
 Options available are the following:

     - Type has the options Normal, to close all the gaps detected in the drawing by clicking in it; Rectangular, to close all the gaps detected in the box you define; Freehand, to close on all the gaps detected in the area you outline by clicking and dragging; and Polyline, to close on all the gaps detected in the area you outline by defining a series of lines.